ParkinsonLab/Architect/README.md

 For sample_run.in, please specify the values as directed in the file.
 In particular:

-- PRIAM_db is the file containing various enzyme profiles required for PRIAM's run.
+- PRIAM_db (*recommended*) is the file containing various enzyme profiles required for PRIAM's run.
-- SEQUENCE_FILE denotes the fasta file of protein sequences you want to annotate with ECs.
+- SEQUENCE_FILE (*required*) denotes the fasta file of protein sequences you want to annotate with ECs.
-- DATABASE denotes the path to the Architect-specific database that can be downloaded [here]( http://compsysbio.org/projects/Architect/Database/)
+- DATABASE (*required*) denotes the path to the Architect-specific database that can be downloaded [here]( http://compsysbio.org/projects/Architect/Database/)
-- USER_def_reax denotes user-defined reactions for model reconstruction.
+- USER_def_reax (may be *required*) denotes user-defined reactions for model reconstruction.
 To create this file, please consult sample_run_user_defined.txt for an example file.
-- WARNING_mets contains a list of metabolites whose reactions are thought can be be considered for model reconstruction; this concerns models reconstructed using the KEGG database.
-Note that not all reactions downloaded from KEGG will be considered for reconstruction.
+- WARNING_mets (*optional*) is meant to override a set of reactions (concerning particular metabolites) that Architect automatically does not consider for model reconstruction; this only concerns models reconstructed using the KEGG database.
 In particular, refer to the file [here](http://compsysbio.org/projects/Architect/Database/model_reconstruction/KEGG_universe/WARNING_reactions_with_formulaless_cpds.out)
-	- If you want reactions concerning any of these metabolites, please list them line by line in this file.
-(This may concern metabolites that are acceptor/donor pairs for instance.)
-Otherwise, please refer to a blank file here.
+	- If you want reactions concerning any of these metabolites to be considered for model reconstruction, please list them line by line in this file.
+(This may, for example, concern metabolites that are acceptor/donor pairs but which are being excluded as no formula was found for them.)
+	- Otherwise, if you wish to use default settings or will use BiGG reactions for model reconstruction, please refer to a blank file here.

 The first 10 keys concern enzyme annotation specific scripts, and the remainder model reconstruction.
 If model reconstruction is not to be performed, please put a non-empty string value for these last keys.